andrew/ultimate-awesome/README.md

 - [awesome-text-based-image-manipulation](https://github.com/martinduartemore/awesome-text-based-image-manipulation) - A curated list of text-based image manipulation methods.
 - [awesome-http-clients](https://github.com/mrmykey/awesome-http-clients) - 💎 A curated list of awesome HTTP Clients for exploring, debugging, and testing APIs.
 - [awesome-rpa](https://github.com/rpabotsworld/awesome-rpa) - A curated list of awesome RPA Tools, Blogs, frameworks, libraries, software and resources.
-- [awesome-mllm-hallucination](https://github.com/shikiw/awesome-mllm-hallucination) - Papers about Hallucination in Multi-Modal Large Language Models (MLLMs).
 - [Awesome-Historic_al-Maps](https://github.com/stark1tty/Awesome-Historic_al-Maps) - Historic(al) Maps: Meta guidance, tools, repositories, databases, search engines, and online resources for the exploration of Historic and Historical Maps.
 - [awesome_vr](https://github.com/thejourneydude/awesome_vr) - List of curated articles on VR for developers and designers.
 - [awesome-fp-ts](https://github.com/albohlabs/awesome-fp-ts) - A curated list of amazingly awesome fp-ts resources .
+- [awesome-corda](https://github.com/chainstack/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-FEM4CFD](https://github.com/chennachaos/awesome-FEM4CFD) - A curated list of resources on FEM for CFD.
 - [React-Toolkit](https://github.com/drbarzaga/React-Toolkit) - A curated list of essential libraries and tools for frontend developers, with a focus on React.
 Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.